khosravisina/SCN5A/README.md

 # SCN5A
-Data for paper for Atrial fibrillation
+ Dataset for [Novel Therapeutic Targets for Atrial Fibrillation Treatment: Leveraging Machine Learning Approach]